API Keys

 2. Click Add API key.

-3. On the pop up:
+3. On the pop-up:

-2. From the dropdown list, select the type of the key:
+1. Select the type of the key:

 Adding a new API key